Practicalities

 If you're coming on a business trip, dress correctly for business - the Spanish will appreciate it, even if they themselves are jacket and tie-less.

-Smoking is popular in Spain, having only recently been banned on the Metro in Madrid (a ban which is still not respected on the platforms).
+As regards other customs, smoking is popular in Spain, having been banned on the Metro in Madrid only a few years ago (a ban which is sometimes still not respected on the platforms).
 Don't be surprised if you go out for a meal with Spanish friends and they light up even between courses.

 Please use the links to the left to find out all you need to know for your visit to Madrid.